 By 2027, we will:

-- Increase the number and proportion of non-UK students recruited to the University to a minimum of 35% by 2027.
-In so doing, we will increase the diversity of our student body and enrich the educational and wider student experience.
+- Increase the proportion of non-UK students recruited to the University to a minimum of 35%, increasing the diversity of our student body and enriching the wider student experience.

-- Internationalise the curricula of Durham University degrees with a view to increasing the employability of Durham students around the world.
-We will foster a culture of intellectual inquiry that advances respect for others and which more consistently addresses claims of difference.
+- Internationalise the curricula of Durham degrees with a view to increasing the employability of Durham students around the world.

-- Develop University partnerships with eight to ten peer institutions in North America, Europe and East Asia.
+- Develop partnerships with peer institutions in North America, Europe and East Asia.

-- Establish a presence in key global cities, starting with London and New York, to enable us to better engage partners, alumni, students, staff and potential funders around the world.
+- Establish a Durham University presence in key global cities, to enable us to better engage partners, alumni, students, staff and potential funders around the world.